 - You resonate with the Circle of Trust® approach and the ideas of Parker J. Palmer—or you see the potential and want to know more.

+The Academy will engage a 30-person cohort in a professionally facilitated three-part process that unfolds over six months.
 The Courage & Renewal Academy for Leaders is designed for and enhanced by the participation of people like you: experienced organizational and community leaders from diverse professions—including education, health care, business, public service, nonprofit, philanthropy, and religious life.